aoijs/documentation/functions/usdeval.md

----
-description: 'Eval your Code, useful for debugging.'
----

 # $eval

 This function evals the given Aoi.js code so you can use functions manually inside a command without creating a new command for it.

-{% hint style="danger" %}
-You should restrict the use of this function to yourself
+> ❗ You should restrict the use of this function to yourself
-{% endhint %}

 #### Fields